Hypoparathyroidism is a rare condition that occurs when the

-- refined foods, like white bread and pasta
+- refined foods, such as white bread and pasta

 - trans fats, which can be found in baked goods

-- tetany: prolonged cramp like spasms in the
+- tetany, or prolonged cramp-like spasms in the

 - malformed teeth

-If not diagnosed early, however, certain irreversible complications may occur, such as:
+If they’re not diagnosed early, however, certain irreversible

 - stunted growth in children